newfyu/Braindoor/doc/README_EN.md

 - Unlike Ask, the Review chatbot will not only read the document chunk matched by vector similarity, but will read the full text for each question and give the answer
 - Full text reading does not omit information, which is slow but powerful
 - It is suitable for detailed summary and analysis of a long document or auxiliary reading of literature
+- Due to token restrictions, Review canceled the contact context dialog and only responded to the latest request.
+So every question should be clear and complete

 ![](review_en.png)

-> Due to token restrictions, Review canceled the contact context dialog and only responded to the latest request.
-So every question should be clear and complete
+> About the principle of long text reading: this scheme can be understood as a kind of attention mechanism, comparing the problem to key and the document chunk to query.
+After the question (key) and the first document chunk (query) interact with chatgpt, a value is generated, which can be understood as a summary of the extracted information about the current document chunk of the question.
+Value adds the second query and interacts with key again until the full text is read.
+The consumption of token in this scheme is relatively high, but the reading mode is closer to human.

 ---